jaidyn31moodley/music-genre-classification/README.md

 ### Dataset:

-features_30_sec: a pre-extracted features file of the GTZAN dataset, which contains 1000 30 second audio clips of songs from the following genres: blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, and rock.
+features_30_sec: a pre-extracted features file of the GTZAN dataset, which contains 1000 30-second audio clips of songs from the following genres: blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, and rock.

 #### Features include: